Get Help from Experienced Child Custody Modification Lawyers

 Most parents want what is best for their children.
 When there has been a change in circumstances that you believe warrants a modification to custody, you can rely on us to help you understand the modification order process and represent your interests and those of your child or children.
 If a modification order has been filed by the other parent that you don’t agree with and believe is not in your child’s interests, we can also aggressively defend against the modification.

-When MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC takes your case, we will work hard to provide effective legal counsel to get you a desired outcome.
+When Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC takes your case, we will work hard to provide effective legal counsel to get you a desired outcome.